PeterHo8888/VizNov/README.md

 You'll need to manually scale your images to fit, or maybe add it for me :)

-See res/game.scr for an idea of how the scripts work.
+See res/game.scr for an example script.

 # Text
 Text is literally just in quotes.